ersiko/puppet-hiera-lab/README.md

 Again, no new facters.
 The changes are in:
 - `/etc/puppet/hiera.yaml`:
 There's a new line for the datacenter/env/role origin (remember to restart puppetmaster after changing hiera.xml file).
 This is only an example, for real life (tm) you will probably set it in a different order, or a different directory, in a way that fits better your needs.
+- `/etc/puppet/data/datacenter/us-west-1/env/prod/role/webserver.yaml`:
+Here we're setting the new connection string for the us-west-1 datacenter prod webservers

+And we can check now in the webpage how are they both connecting to different servers.

 ## Eighth step: How to control more than one client with the same puppet master
+Perfect!
+We have our modules and our configurations... great!
+Now I'd like to use all my effort in all the websites I'm managing.
+But they're all different clients, different domains and different name format...
+Could we add those servers to our puppet master?
+Yeah, of course!

+To continue, in the puppet master, logged as root, type "6" just a plain number six) and it will checkout the proper git branch with the puppet configuration.

+For this step we'll be using the puppet module "nodes-php".
+The last command (8) have already installed them for you.